Data requests not requiring ethical approval

 Applications involving data linkage

-Data linkage, is when data from more than one source, but relating to the same individual or institution, is brought together.
+Data Linkage is when data from more than one source, relating to the same individual or institution, is brought together.

 For ethics approval in relation to linkage requests, please read the information and resources on our Data Linkage page.
-Requests for data linkage involve two compulsory steps: 1. technical assessment and 2. ethics approval.
+Requests for data linkage involve three steps: the feasibility questionnaire, the technical assessment, and applying for AIHW ethical approval.

-Please begin both the technical assessment and ethics approval process early Leave plenty of time for these processes.
-Although the Ethics Secretariat and the Data Integration Services Centre (DISC) will make every effort to progress your project as quickly as possible, we cannot guarantee that all projects will be assessed in time for submission to the following AIHW Ethics Committee meeting.
+Please begin both the Technical Assessment and ethics approval process early.
+Leave plenty of time for these processes.
+The Ethics Secretariat and the DISC will make every effort to progress your project as quickly as possible, but we cannot guarantee that all applications submitted will be progressed to the next Committee meeting.